nikolareljin/nomisma/docs/USER_GUIDE.md

 - **Year**: Year minted
 - **Mint Mark**: Letter indicating mint location (D, S, P, etc.)
 - **Composition**: Metal content (e.g., "Copper", "Silver")

+### Rescanning an Existing Coin

+From a coin’s detail page you can:
+- **Rescan Obverse** or **Rescan Reverse** to replace a side
+- The new image is attached to the same coin and kept in its history
 - **Condition Grade**: Condition from Poor to Uncirculated
 - **Notes**: Any additional information